CruiseDevice/Completion-app/README.md

 <ins>Backend</ins>

-- Create .env in root directory
+- Create .env in backend directory
 - Put the following in .env

 ```